esp8266/Arduino/doc/faq/readme.rst

 My WiFi was previously automatically connected wight after booting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This was WiFi persistence.
+Starting from version 3 of this core, WiFi is
-WiFi is now indeed off at boot and is powered on
+indeed off at boot and is powered on only when starting to be used with the
+regular API.

-only when using the regular API.
-Read more at :ref:`wifiOffAtBoot`.
+Read more at :ref:`wifiOffAtBoot <../esp8266wifi/generic-class>`.